 Detail of Encephalartos Trispinosus Home Plant Care

 Be the talk of the house plant store with our plants Encephalartos Trispinosus.
-This plant is a real show stopper, with it’s broad leaf, dark green foliage and it’s large red-orange cones which stand erect above the crownshaft.
+This plant is a real show stopper, with its broad leaf, dark green foliage, and its large red-orange cones that stand erect above the crownshaft.
 Simple and attractive, the encephalartos hirsutus is a must-have for any collector or landscaper and will turn heads on any street.

-It trunk is stout, short and branching low down into several stems, Crown is dense and compact with numerous strongly recurved to erect leaflets stiffly inserted at about 120 degrees in clusters of 3, 5 or rarely 7.
+Its trunk is stout, short, and branching low down into several stems, Crown is dense and compact with numerous strongly recurved to erect leaflets stiffly inserted at about 120 degrees in clusters of 3, 5, or rarely 7.
 It produces upright cones on mature plants

 The Encephalartos Trispinosus Adult African cycad.
 The Encephalartoses are commonly known as Cycads and are among the oldest living plants on earth, dating back 180 million years.
 All examples of this species are male, but in the wild, it is usually accompanied by female plants of the same species which offset from the base of the male plants.
 The female cones are yellow-green or bright green.
 The seeds (nuts) are bright red or orange and approximately 3cm in diameter.